tesseract-ocr/tesstrain/README.md

 ## Plotting CER (experimental)

 Training and Evaluation CER can be plotted using matplotlib.
-A couple of scripts are provided for plotting of different training scenarios.
-As an example, use the training data provided in [ocrd-testset.zip](./ocrd-testset.zip) to generate the following by
+A couple of scripts are provided as a starting point in `plot` subdirectory for plotting of different training scenarios.
+The training log is expected to be saved in `plot/TESSTRAIN.LOG`.

+As an example, use the training data provided in [ocrd-testset.zip](./ocrd-testset.zip) to do training and generate the plots.
+Plotting can be done while training is running also to depict the training status till then.
 ```
 unzip ocrd-testset.zip -d data/ocrd-ground-truth
 nohup make training MODEL_NAME=ocrd START_MODEL=frk TESSDATA=~/tessdata_best MAX_ITERATIONS=10000 > plot/TESSTRAIN.LOG &
 ```
-Plotting can be done while training is running also, using the following bash script.
 ```
-./plot/plot_cer.sh
+cd ./plot
+./plot_cer.sh
 ```

 ## License